-The best options are ovulation test kits and the ovulation microscope.Traditional urine tests are more common, but a microscope is worth considering – it uses saliva so it can be done anywhere; it’s also re-usable for the whole of your conception journey.
+The best options are ovulation test kits.Traditional urine tests are more common, but a microscope is worth considering – it uses saliva so it can be done anywhere; it’s also re-usable for the whole of your conception journey.
 Both these tools are reliable and easy to use.

 There are many things that can affect fertility.
 Anything from hormone imbalance, autoimmune disease, poor diet, an unhealthy lifestyle (which includes excess alcohol consumption, use of recreational drugs and smoking cigarettes), being overweight, certain medications, and stress and anxiety can all affect the delicate balance of hormones that play a part in conception.